jis216/Deep-Leaning-Paper-Reading-Blogs/NLP/Language_Modeling/README.md

 *Hence p(x_1, x_2, ... x_n) is a probability distribution over the sentences in V<sup>+</sup>*

-As one example of a (very bad) method for learning a language model from
+As one example of a (very bad) method for learning a language model from a training corpus, consider the following.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyOTk0MzEyMzMsLTcyNDM3NTk2NSwxMj
+eyJoaXN0b3J5IjpbLTE2MzI2MDg2MDcsLTcyNDM3NTk2NSwxMj
 I5ODkxODQ5LC00Njk2ODY3MjUsLTE0ODA4NTg5ODYsLTI2MTA2
 MjQ3XX0=
 -->